 - Established key customer relationships with sustainable revenue streams.

-- Developed monthly reporting metrics that demonstrated deep understanding and fiscal control of the business.
+- Developed monthly KPIs that demonstrated deep understanding and fiscal control of the business.

 - Worked with investment bank to prepare Information Memorandum, led presentations to prospective buyers, closed transaction after protracted marketing, negotiation and closing process.
 This was a complicated transaction involving multiple second generation family members.